 - Consider this alongside statistics related to acceptance and retention of care leavers at these HEIs;

-- Use this information to produce a best practice model.
+- Use this information to produce recommendations for best practice.

 To achieve the overall aim, the following objectives will be met: